RobotLocomotion/drake/doc/_pages/developers.md

 If problems are detected on this branch, the build cop will [revert the PRs that most likely caused the problem](buildcop.html).
-To increase the likelihood that your pull requests pass CI tests and are not reverted, you can run the unit tests locally.
-Instructions for how to do that are provided [here](/unit_testing_instructions.html).
+To increase the likelihood that your pull requests pass CI tests and are not reverted, you can run the unit tests locally; instructions for how to do that are provided [here](/unit_testing_instructions.html).
 Note, however, that there are many computationally-demanding tests and running the entire test suite can take several hours depending on your machine.